Porto and Vila Nova de Gaia: A Tale of Two Cities

 Across the Douro River lies Vila Nova de Gaia, a city that is synonymous with the world-renowned Port Wine.

 How to get from Porto to Gaia city?
-Cross the Luis I bridge in the lower part.
+Cross the Luis I bridge, a double-deck metal arch bridge.
 And you will reach the riverbank that houses the cellars.

 The Ferreira cellar, founded in 1751, has a prominent role in the history of Port wine.
 It produces the incredible (and expensive) red wine Barca Velha and other wines such as Quinta Da Leda.
 Try them!